feross/clipboard-copy/README.md

 Note: in most browsers, copying to the clipboard is only allowed if `copy()` is triggered in direct response to a user gesture like a `'click'` or a `'keypress'`.

+### `copy.isSupported`

+A boolean that indicates wether copying is supported in the current web browser or not.

 ## comparison to alternatives

 - **`clipboard-copy` (this package): 542 bytes**